Guatemala Entry Requirements

 Health Insurance

-Current Health Requirements: COVID-19 restrictions lifted - no testing, vaccination, or quarantine requirements.
-Check latest advisories as policies can change
+Current Health Requirements: As of December 2024, no COVID-19 testing or vaccination requirements.
+Check current status before travel as health policies can change rapidly.

 Protect Your Trip with Travel Insurance